 We touched on it above, but it is important to understand the parameters of A/B testing to run these tests effectively.
 A good A/B test is incredibly subtle.
 In fact, there should only be one difference between each version of the content you are testing.
 If you show your audience two radically different pieces of content, how will you know which element drew them to the content they preferred most?
-When you only change one variable, you can learn which element performs better and further improve your content to reach your desired audience and create desired results.
-A/B testing is considered a science experiment used
+When you only change one independent variable, you can learn which element performs better and further improve your content to reach your desired audience and create desired results.

-In that way, an A/B test is not unlike a scientific experiment.
+In that sense, an A/B test is not unlike a scientific experiment.